fabric8io/fabric8/docs/example.md

     curl http://$DOCKER_REGISTRY/v1/_ping

-Or you can use the [ping-registry.sh](https://github.com/fabric8io/fabric8/blob/master/bin/ping-registry.sh) scriptwhich will check that you have your **DOCKER_REGISTRY** environment variable setup correctly to point to a valid docker registry:
+Or you can use the [ping-registry.sh](https://github.com/fabric8io/fabric8/blob/master/bin/ping-registry.sh) script which will check that you have your **DOCKER_REGISTRY** environment variable setup correctly to point to a valid docker registry:

     ping-registry.sh